BlackCat1606/sch-Conquer/README.md

 - **Verify correctness of multiplayer input**
 Since both players will be able to see each other’s input touch in real time on their respective android device, it is important to ensure that the board reflects the actual real time input of each player.
 This test ensures that both players moves are visible and testes for the efficiency and time lag of the board to display both players’ highlighted moves in real time.
 Efficiency testing is carried out and verified through the logs in android studio to ensure an accurate display of players moves as well as an optimised concurrency architecture in placed.

+- **Verify the correctness of exiting conditions** Both the `1 player` mode and the `2 player` mode have been tested to check if the game terminates when the limit score is set.
+For the single player mode, once the player has received a high score of 100, the game immediately switches to the win screen.
+Several testing ensures that the logic in placed is accurate.
+Once the `1 player` mode has been tested successfully, the `2 player` mode requires additional testing to ensure that the exiting condition of the first player reaching `100` is met.
+Both devices should exit at about the same time and this level of application testing accounts for the lag and real-time update of the `ScoreBoard` in both phones.

 ###Summary
+Splitting the testing process for the entire system into specific components made for more efficient testing.
+Often, the lower level issues pertaining to code were detected with Game Component Level testing.
+This minimised the occurrences of the application crashing due to unforeseen bugs when testing moved on to the Application level.
+Furthermore, it allowed application level testing to be focused on issues that would not have been detected at the Game Component level of testing.

 ## Ensuring Thread Safety